-- 11.1.1 The following shall be classed as intervals.

-- Intervals between innings.

-- Intervals for meals.

-- Intervals for drinks.

-- Any other agreed interval.

-11.1.2 Only these intervals shall be considered as scheduled breaks for the purposes of clause 24.2.6.
+- 11.1.1 The following shall be classed as intervals. - Intervals between innings. - Any other agreed interval. - 11.1.2 Only these intervals shall be considered as scheduled breaks for the purposes of clause 24.2.6.

-11.2 Duration of interval
+11.2 Duration of intervals

-11.2.1 There shall be a 30 minute interval between innings, taken from the call of Time before the interval until the call of Play on resumption after the interval.
+11.2.1 There shall be a 15 minute interval between innings, taken from the call of Time before the interval until the call of Play on resumption after the interval.